wimblerobotics/ros2_roboclaw_driver/README.md

 Do not expect the encoder
 values to be the same between node instantiations for this driver package.

-# Enabling UARTS on the Raspberry Pi
+# Enabling UARTs on the Raspberry Pi

 ## For the Raspberry Pi 5

+Of course, I assume and will not accept any resposibility for damage to any device as a result of you following these instructions.
+The instructions worked for my devices.
+Your mileage may vary and you assume all risks.

 There are at least two UARTs you can use with the Raspberry Pi.
 To use them, you need to add lines to the *config.txt* file via